I’m going to let you in on a secret.

 They’re not just reading, however.
-They’re writing as well… perhaps with a red pen on a printout, or by making notes on an electronic copy.
+They’re writing as well… by making notes on an electronic copy, or perhaps with a red pen on a printout.
 They also need to take the time to express themselves clearly in those notes, to ensure the author will be able to understand the logic of the comments and have enough information to make well-informed decisions about the recommendations.

 As well as all this reading and writing, editors are also doing other tasks, depending on the editing phase they are tackling.

 Different phases, different responsibilities

 A content / developmental / structural editor needs to read and think creatively, evaluating the book and where it’s heading and where it could go instead to make it a stronger book.
 They can often read fast as they are looking at the big picture rather than the small detail, but the creative side needs some time to breathe.

 If they’re writing a report, it needs to be carefully put together, drawing together those possibilities for the author in a way that is accessible and actionable.